Community Detection in General Hypergraph via Graph Embedding: Community detection in hypergraph

 It is also interesting to remark that HEM is equivalent to assuming that the super symmetry tensor $\Theta$ has a symmetric CP decomposition \citep{SIAMreview}, $\Theta=\sum\limits_{j=1}^r\bm{\alpha}_{\cdot j}\circ...\circ \bm{\alpha}_{\cdot j}$, where $\alpha_{\cdot j}$ is the $j$-th column of $\bm{\alpha}$ and $\circ$ stands for the vector outer product.
 Furthermore, we define the symmetric rank of an $m$th-order tensor $\Theta$ of dimension $n+1$ over $\mathbb{R}$ as ${\rm rank}(\Theta) = \min \{R: \Theta = \sum_{r=1}^{R}u_r\circ...\circ u_r, u_r\in \mathbb{R}^{n+1} \}$.
 Therefore, it is assumed that $\Theta$ has symmetric rank at most $r$.
 We also remark our definition of symmetric rank is slightly different from the one that defined in literature \citep{SIAMreview, Robeva2016} by requiring the embedding vectors to be real.

 More importantly, HEM is identifiable if $\Theta$ has symmetric rank $r$ and $m\ge 3$, as the factorization (\ref{LFM_Tensor}) is unique up to column permutations of $\bm{\alpha}$ \citep{sidiropoulos2000uniqueness}.
-When $\Theta$ has symmetric rank $r$ but $m = 2$, HEM reduces to the random dot graph model \citep{Xie2020random, ma2020universal}, and the factorization (\ref{LFM_Tensor}) is unique up to any orthogonal transformation of $\bm{\alpha}$.
+When $\Theta$ has symmetric rank $r$ but $m = 2$, HEM reduces to the latent space model for graph networks \citep{hoff2002latent} and the factorization (\ref{LFM_Tensor}) is unique up to any orthogonal transformation of $\bm{\alpha}$.
 Note that column permutations or general orthogonal transformations are isometric linear transformation of the rows of $\bm{\alpha}$, the community structure encoded in $\bm{\alpha}$ always remains unchanged.